RongkunWang/NSWCalibration/README.md

 Script itself allows to:

-* Configure frontends;
+* Configure frontends (function applicable for SCA path calibration only);
 * Read channel baseline and thresholds;
 * Modify configuration .json files;
+(Calibrate.cpp)
+* Calibrate internal pulser DAC;
+(pulse.cpp, description will follow later...)

-In more detail, use following options (that can be viewed by using option -h):
+For example, lets inspect Calibate.cpp that does SCA path calibrations (executable name - ./calibrate) that has following options (can be viewed by using option -h):

-## General function calls
+## General function calls (flags)
 -------------------------------------------------------------------------

-	* --init_conf 	-	-> send configuration to FEBs;
+	* --init_conf 	-	-> send configuration to FEBs (use only for SCA calibrations - for L1 data taking use configure_frontend.cpp from NSWConfiguration);
 	* --baseline 	-	-> read channel baseline;
 	* --threshold	-	-> read channel thresholds;
 	* --cal_thresholds	-> calibrate global and trimmer DAC;
 	* --merge_config	-> merge append channel masking/trimmer values to the initial .json file;
+	* --split_config	-> (for bb5/191 sites) split configuration into 4 separate .json files for HO_L1L2, HO_L3L$, IP_L1L2, and IP_L3L4 front-end mapping;
 			(if Nr. of FEBs in operation is >1, function is called automatically)

-Every aforementioned option writes notifications in the CalibReport.txt in user defined directory.
+Aforementioned options (except split_config) write notifications in the CalibReport.txt in user defined directory.
 In case there were no calculations with strong deviations or any misbehaving channels the log woill just have the start message with date-time stamp and overall procedure time.

 ## Other options
 ----------------------------------------------------------------------------------